IS303-Steffen/a12-movie-tracker/README.md

       Movie Tracker Menu:
       1. Add a movie to the watchlist
       2. View all movies
-      3. Update the status of a movie to `"Watched"` and provide a rating
+      3. Update movie status to 'Watched' and provide a rating
-      4. View only watched movies with a rating of 4 or above
+      4. View only watched movies with rating of 4 or above
       5. Delete a movie
-      6. Exit the program
+      6. Exit
       Choose an option (1-6):
       ```
 - The menu should repeatedly show after each option is chosen until option `6` is entered.
 If any other input is given, it should just display: